-- 'flu-like' illness and then the

-- bright red 'slapped cheeks' rash appears,

-- followed by a reddish rash on the body.
-This rash may last for up to 3 weeks.
+This is a viral disease due to Parvovirus B 19 spread by respiratory droplets.
+It initially appears as a 'flu-like' illness and then the bright red 'slapped cheeks' rash appears, followed by a reddish rash on the body.
+This rash may last for up to three weeks.
 A few children, but most adults, have mild joint pains.
 It is invariably a mild illness.